-In a parent’s life, at least two milestones are unavoidable: the first one is the entry into Reception class, which is the first school year at Primary stage, the second one, at the end of Year 6 is called Secondary Transfer (into Year 7).
+- the first one is the entry into Reception class, which is the first school year at the Primary stage

 Both of these admissions processes for state schools are subject to paperwork and a precise calendar, which is common at the national scale.

 When to apply for state schools in London

 The normal process will start during the year ahead of the start of the level, either in Primary or Secondary.

 This means that:

 - for a Reception Entry, you will need to start your application at nursery level.
 Most children start Reception in the September after their fourth birthday.
 This means they’ll turn 5 during their first school year.

 - for Year 7 Entry, you will have to start the process in Year 6.

 Each September, and according to your child’s date of birth, an E-admission portal is open for the parents to register.
 This registration starts in September before your child goes back to school in one of these two classes.

 Beware, the deadline to validate this registration differs between Primary and Secondary levels: